-According to Merton aberrant behaviour including crime and delinquency may be regarded sociologically as a symptom of dissociation between culturally prescribed aspirations and socially structured avenues for realizing these aspirations.
+According to Merton deviant behavior including crime and delinquency may be regarded sociologically as a symptom of dissociation between culturally prescribed aspirations and socially structured avenues for realizing these aspirations.

 Robert Merton emphasis on the conflict between culturally prescribed aspirations and legally sanctioned opportunities of realizing these.

 Delinquency problems may be